mrmeizongo/Xpilot/README.md

 ### Developed using PlatformIO on vscode

+### Servos need to be installed correctly for this to work.

 Flight stabilization system intended to run on the atmega328 chip in the Arduino Nano and UNO microcontrollers.
 Designed with a 3-channel system(AIL, ELEV, \*RUDD) in mind; some modifications are necessary to convert it for a 2-channel system.